 Jeff Tanenbaum is a member of Nixon Peabody’s Labor & Employment practice and chairs the firm’s Occupational Safety & Health (OSHA) practice.
-He represents employers in a very wide range of employment and labor law matters.
-Jeff also has a particular focus on occupational safety and health compliance and litigation.
+He represents employers in a very wide range of employment and labor law matters, with a particular emphasis on occupational safety and health compliance and litigation.

 What do you focus on?

 I have devoted my entire career to assisting employers with a broad array of employment and labor issues.
 I particularly enjoy working with my clients to find novel, yet practical compliance solutions for the increasingly complex world of employment regulation.
-Examples include policies and procedures to address the intersection of the ADA, leave laws and workers compensation; the development of alternative dispute resolution (ADR) programs and the defense of ADR claims; guidance through complex terminations and RIFs and alternatives; cross-border employment issues; employee/independent contractor classification; workplace violence response plans and crisis response; and training of executives, managers and supervisors.
+Examples include policies and procedures to address the intersection of the ADA, leave laws and workers compensation; the development of alternative dispute resolution (ADR) programs and the defense of ADR claims; guidance through complex terminations and RIFs and alternatives; cross-border employment issues; supply chain management; employee/independent contractor classification; workplace violence response plans; crisis response; and training of executives, managers and supervisors.

 My practice also has a special focus on occupational safety and health compliance and litigation, including but not limited to Cal/OSHA and Fed/OSHA matters.
 This involves developing state of the art safety procedures, training, safety and health audits, appeals of citations, obtaining variances and representing employers in the rulemaking process.
 I have litigated well over a thousand OSHA citations.

 While my practice crosses all industries, many of my clients are in the fields of technology, life sciences, manufacturing, health care, maritime, food and beverage, utilities, energy, retail and hospitality.

 Labor and employment law is extremely dynamic.
 In the foreseeable future I believe we will see significant developments in the following areas: